Grooming Your Pet at Home

 NAILS: CATS

 Though cats maintain their nails to some degree by scratching, it is still important to clip and examine them routinely to ensure the length is not causing any undue damage.
 Scratching can remove “dead” layers of the nail, but clipping them ensures the nails don’t grow into cats’ paws.
 By handling your cat’s paws regularly, you decrease the stress associated with grooming.
-As frequently as once a month, you can gently massage your cat’s paws and trim down their nails.
+As frequently as once a month, you can gently massage your cat’s paws and trim their nails.
 Note that older cats’ nails also need to be monitored for curling around and growing into the pads.

 • As you would with any other grooming activity, ensure your cat is calm and that the space feels welcoming.
-You may even offer a massage as they are waking up from a nap.
+You might even offer a massage as they are waking up from a nap.

 • Apply light pressure on the top and bottom of their paw just behind the nail so you can see all of it.
 Place the clipper about 1/8 of an inch before the cat’s quick, which is a nerve center within the nail.
 It will appear pink.